dwhelan/training/cs/README.md

 to refer to tests that capture how existing code works.
 This is particularly useful when working with legacy code.
 We will use [Approval tests](http://approvaltests.com/) to create and run characterization tests.

+### Mock Objects
+[Moq](https://github.com/moq/moq4) is used for creating mock object and more generally test doubles.
+Version 4.2 is selected as more recent versions depend on .NET 4.5.

 ### Markdown
 Markdown support is not built into Visual Studio.
 To enable better viewing of the kata instructions